chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 1. Configure the backup at Automate HA cluster.
 If you have not configured it, please refer to this [Doc: Pre Backup Configuration for File System Backup](/automate/ha_backup_restore_file_system/#setting-up-the-backup-configuration)

-1. From Step 3, you will get the backup mount path.
+1. From the above Step, you will get the backup mount path.

-1. Stop all the services at frontend nodes in Automate HA Cluster.

-1. Get the Automate version from the location `/var/tmp/` in Automate instance.
+1. To run the restore command, we need the airgap bundle.
+Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
 Example: `frontend-4.x.y.aib`.
+    - In case of airgap bundle is not present at `/var/tmp`, in that case, we can copy the bundle from the bastion node to the Automate node.

 1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config: